Analytics consent. We use analytics only with your permission. Analytics does not include clinical information or health information.

 Sexual health and vaginal symptoms: online GP support

-Sexual health and vaginal symptoms can often start with a private GP discussion online, especially when you want to explain symptoms, ask about testing, or decide whether examination or local care is needed.
-Severe pain, bleeding, pregnancy concerns, infection red flags, or safety concerns need urgent or in-person care.
+Yes.
+You can discuss sexual health and vaginal symptoms privately with a HerDoc doctor online when telehealth is suitable.
+Severe pain, bleeding, pregnancy concerns, fever, infection red flags, or safety concerns may need urgent or in-person care.

 Conditions we support